-Note: When a GeoTIFF contains rotation, or is in GCP mode, or the coordinate system direction is reversed, it may not open in legacy applications.

-Note: Multichannel images are not supported using Geographic Imager Convert to GeoTIFF.
+- When a GeoTIFF contains rotation, is in GCP mode, or the coordinate system direction is reversed, it may not open in legacy applications. - Multichannel images are not supported using Geographic Imager Quick Save To Format (GeoTIFF). - It is recommended to open 12-bit TIFF images with Advanced Import, otherwise it won't open.